-Opinion | Mark Meadows’s ludicrous new defense of Trump shows right-wing media’s power
+Opinion | Mark Meadows’s absurd spin for Trump shows right-wing media’s power

 The suggestion that Clinton nefariously “destroyed documents” in connection with that investigation is nonsense.
 Yet this, too, skated past, undisturbed.

 We don’t yet know the full story about Trump’s documents.
-Maggie Haberman, who broke the news of the toilet treatment, says it’s unclear what was flushed.
-At the same time, The Post reports that the National Archives has asked the Justice Department to investigate Trump’s failure to turn over documents, and some appear to be classified.
+Maggie Haberman, who broke the news of the toilet clogging, says it’s unclear what was flushed.
+The Post reports that the National Archives has asked the Justice Department to investigate Trump’s failure to turn over documents, some of which appear to be classified.

 We’ll see where that goes.
-But for now, viewers of this interview will come away learning only that Clinton nefariously destroyed documents in connection with an investigation, that Pelosi’s suspicious destruction of documents was given a pass by the media, and that Trump’s treatment of documents has exactly zero nefarious implications of any kind.
+But for now, viewers of this Newsmax interview will come away learning only that Clinton destroyed documents in connection with an investigation, that Pelosi’s destruction of documents was given a pass by the media, and that Trump’s treatment of documents has exactly zero nefarious implications of any kind.

-It’s an entirely alternate narrative, hermetically insulated from any and all facts that contradict or even just challenge it.
+It’s a narrative hermetically insulated from any and all facts that contradict or even just challenge it.

 Here’s the larger context.
 The amount of mainstream media coverage devoted to Clinton’s emails was truly extraordinary.
 It amplified the GOP message of using the email non-scandal to spin a vague aura of corruption around Clinton.

-Now that Trump’s treatment of documents is in serious question, some news outlets are covering the absurdity of this whole saga.
-For instance, a New York Times news story notes that Republicans who feigned outrage about Clinton then are suddenly quiet now.
+Now that Trump’s treatment of documents is being questioned, some news outlets are covering the absurdity of this whole saga.
+For instance, a New York Times news story notes that Republicans who feigned outrage about Clinton then are quiet now.

-But even in that piece, Republicans are permitted to insert still more absurd spin, that the National Archives is manufacturing these charges against Trump.
+But even in that piece, Republicans are permitted to insert still more absurd spin, suggesting that the National Archives is manufacturing these charges against Trump.
 Because mainstream media properly represent all sides of a story, Republicans can inject all manner of unsupported claims to muddy the waters around Trump’s transgressions, and around their own hypocritical treatment of them.

-That contrasts sharply with the alternate narrative offered in right wing media, which simply erases not just the other side’s arguments, but also wholesale sets of facts that objectively contradict that narrative.
+That contrasts sharply with the alternate narrative offered in right-wing media, which simply erases not just the other side’s arguments, but also wholesale sets of facts that objectively contradict that narrative.

 As Democratic strategist Dan Pfeiffer told Vox, that contrast creates a deeply lopsided imbalance.
 Democrats rely on mainstream media to get their message out, and Republicans can muddy up the picture voters get by exploiting conventions of political reporting dictating that the GOP position will be fully represented, even if it’s obvious nonsense.